CsapoKrisztian/A38-Kanban-development/README.md

 Make sure that the two downloaded directories are on the same level.

 Please find the following files:
-- A38 Kanban project/A38-Kanban-development/src/main/resources/application.properties-dist
-- A38 Kanban project/A38-Kanban-development/src/main/resources/configprops-dist.json
-- A38 Kanban project/A38-Kanban-development-Frontend/kanban/.env-dist (this is a hidden file, so you have to check the show hidden files checkbox)
+- A38-Kanban-development-Frontend/kanban/.env-dist (this is a hidden file, so you have to check the show hidden files checkbox)
+- A38-Kanban-development/src/main/resources/application.properties-dist
+- A38-Kanban-development/docker-compose-dist.yml
+- A38-Kanban-development/src/main/resources/configprops-dist.json

 These are sample config files.
 Make a copy of each of these files in the same directory where they are.
 Rename these new files, so that their new name is the same as the old, except that they don't contain the text: "-dist".
 After this process you should have the following new files in your local computer:
+- A38-Kanban-development-Frontend/kanban/.env
+- A38-Kanban-development/src/main/resources/application.properties
-- A38 Kanban project/A38-Kanban-development/src/main/resources/application.properties
+- A38-Kanban-development/docker-compose.yml
 - A38 Kanban project/A38-Kanban-development/src/main/resources/configprops.json
-- A38 Kanban project/A38-Kanban-development-Frontend/kanban/.env

 For only testing purposes you can use our test gitlab server (https://gitlab.techpm.guru) with the current configurations